DrewNull/drewnull/README.md

 ### Hello!

 There isn't much to see here.
-I use GitHub for hobbies, prototypes, and developer community stuff.
+I use GitHub for hobbies and prototypes.

+Some other things to do:

 * Connect with me on <a href="https://www.linkedin.com/in/drewnull/" rel="noreferrer noopener" target="_blank">LinkedIn</a>
 * Check out my wife's website: <a href="https://www.lipengchen.com" rel="noreferrer noopener" target="_blank">Lipeng Chen Music</a>